Redstream/Nordic-Warrior-XL/README.md

 # Nordic Warrior XL
 2D Platform game with a nostalgic feel.
-Created sometime in 2014.
+Created as a Gymnasiearbete/High school project in 2014

 ##### Want to play the game?
 Just download and run 'Nordic-Warrior-XL.jar'